morinim/ultra/README.md

 This framework will be a major breakthrough but at the moment is far from being production ready.

-It's made available for people / companies:
+Source has been made available for people / companies:
 - already using [Vita][vita] to be able to experience the new library;
 - who would like to sponsor the project.